Types Of Fabric And Their Uses – Best Guide

 Wool blend fabrics:

 Wool blend fabrics combine wool with other fibers like polyester, nylon, or acrylic to create a soft, warm, and durable fabric.
-Designers commonly use wool blend fabric in garments like coats, sweaters, and blankets, as well as in home decor items like rugs and upholstery.
+Designers commonly use wool blend fabric in garments like coats, sweaters, and blankets and in home decor items like rugs and upholstery.

 Silk blend

 To create silk blend fabrics, manufacturers combine silk with other fibers like cotton, rayon, or polyester.
-The resulting fabric retains the luxurious properties of silk while also benefiting from increased durability and affordability.
+The resulting fabric retains silk’s luxurious properties while also benefiting from increased durability and affordability.
 Silk blend fabric is popular in garments like blouses, dresses, and scarves.

 READ ALSO: Sewing Machine Parts And Functions